 As an example, though, the Ethereum blockchain adds new blocks every 12 seconds (Ethereum.org), the Solana blockchain adds new blocks every 21 - 46 seconds, and the Algorand blockchain adds new blocks every five seconds.

-Now you know the basics of blockchain technology, it’s time to experience it for yourself.
+Now that you know the basics of blockchain technology and distributed ledgers, it's time to experience blockchain for yourself.

-To get started, simply buy cryptocurrency via MoonPay using your credit card or any other preferred payment method.
+To get started, simply buy Bitcoin or your preferred cryptocurrency via MoonPay using your credit card or any other payment method.

 Still not sure how start buying crypto?
 View our beginner's guide on how to buy Bitcoin.